tarwn/lessthandot-hugo/blogs/content/posts/2012-12-05-dealing-with-the-column-name.md

 ---
-title: Dealing with the Column name ‘TEXT()’ contains an invalid XML identifier as required by FOR XML; ‘(‘(0x0028) is the first character at fault error
+title: Dealing with the Column name 'TEXT()’ contains an invalid XML identifier as required by FOR XML; '('(0x0028) is the first character at fault error
 author: SQLDenis
 type: post
 date: 2012-12-05T11:42:00+00:00